-Liquor Licensing Board acted in Good faith says Internal Audit Report
+Liquor Licensing Board acted in “good faith” says Internal Audit Report

 “To me, if the board made a decision based on the facts at the time and that is a decision that they felt they are entitled to it, to me that is the decision that should stay,” said Mr. Panton.

-The report concluded the board acted in good faith but also says “the board erred in their approach and subsequent rationale for their decisions,” Mr. Panton said there are still unresolved issues but he is hopeful.
+The report concluded the board acted in good faith but also says “the board erred in their approach and subsequent rationale for their decisions,” Mr. Panton said.
+He added that there are still unresolved issues but he is hopeful.

 “I appreciate the new head of the new liquor licensing board, he has a lot of experience, the deputy chairman she has a lot of experience, so hopefully some of these things can be ironed out going forward,” said Mr. Panton.